domgaulton/skoda-pattern-library/README.md

 ## Modular Build
 1. all webparts are split so you know where to find relative code
-2. app/webparts/xxx contains folders with html, js and scss in
+2. app/_webparts/webparts/xxx contains folders with html, javascript and scss in
 3. the index.html file from each webpart folder gets brought into index.html using nunjacks '{% include '_webparts/webparts/webpart-name/index.html' %}'
-4. remember to incude the sass into the main.scss style sheet
+4. remember to incude the sass into the main.scss style sheet (split into webparts and pattern library styles)
 5. the scss and js get concatinated and put straight into the dist folder

 ## Gulp Tasks